Cyclonecode/nuxt-cision-block/README.md

 * `regulatoryText` The text to display for regulatory items.
 * `nonRegulatoryText` The text to display for non-regulatory items.

+`*` The setting can only be used during build time, e.g it can only be set as an option in `nuxt.config.js` for the module.

 ## Example

 You can try out the module using docker: